coingaming/moon-light/docs/app/client/table/descriptions/ExtraLongData.md

 title: Extra long data table
 ---

-An example of a table with clipped extra long data.
+An example of a table with clipped extra-long data, which can be both text and html structure.